Privacy Policy

 We store your personal information for the minimum period needed to carry out our services.
 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
 For more information on how long we store your personal information, or the criteria we use to determine this, please contact us using the details provided above.

 We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please email details of the complaint to hello@rethinkingaccess.com.
-We will look into and respond to any complaints we receive.
+Letting us know when and why you are not happy gives us the opportunity to put matters right for you in a transparent way and improve our service for everybody else.

 The ICO’s address: